 To schedule the tour or interview, simply call the Admission Office at 617-738-2725.
-Interviews are scheduled to take place between September 19, 2016 and January 27, 2017.
-Optional group tours are offered daily as well and can be scheduled separately by calling the Admission Office as well.
+Interviews are scheduled to take place between September 24, 2018 and February 1, 2019.
+Optional group tours are offered daily as well and can be scheduled separately by calling the Admission Office.

 6th, 7th, and 9th grades are “entry years,” enrolling 30-35 students for 6th grade, 15-18 students for 7th grade, and 35-40 students for 9th grade.
 All other grades will accept new students if space is available but are not typical entry years.

 The Middle School numbers are about 140 students total and the Upper School has about 350 students (2018-2019 enrollment is 490).
 We aim to have about 30 students in 6th grade and about 50 each in 7th and 8th grades, but some years these numbers vary by a few students.
 In the Upper School (grades 9-12) our goal is about 85 students per grade.

 All kinds!
 We seek students who have demonstrated academic potential and intellectual curiosity, along with interests and talents in athletics and the arts.
 We are looking for strongly motivated and creative students, students who are willing to try new activities and who enjoy collaborating with others, students who come from diverse family backgrounds and cultures, and students who will become good friends and leaders in our community.
 There is no one typical Beaver student, rather we seek to build a close community of strong individuals.